breskeby/GradleSite/README.markdown

 At the moment this plugin is just a kind of a wrapper for the mvn site generation as some projects reported, that the missing gradle site support is a blocker for them.

+I've tested this plugin with the codenarc project.
+Please provide me links to other projects to test it with.

 Later this plugin should move from a plain wrapper to a first class website generation of gradle (multi)project builds.

 ## TASKS